Welcome to OSU NUFP!

-NASPA Undergraduate Fellow Program (NUFP) is a semi structured mentoring program for undergraduates that are interested in or exploring the field of student affairs.
-Students and mentors both apply for the program together.
-Students that are selected will then get to participate in conferences, the Dungy Leadership Institute and summer internships.
+The NASPA Undergraduate Fellows Program (NUFP) is a semi structured mentoring program for undergraduates that are interested in or exploring the field of student affairs.
+Institutions across the United States have NUFP programs on their campuses.
+Students in the program are called “Fellows”, but at Oregon State University they are called “Scholars”.

 NUFP Program Elements

 - Community Building

 - On-Campus Mentorship